 - Team Leaders manage a single Meta project, such as the podcast or worldbuilding collaboration.
 They develop a small team to direct and are in charge of the direction it takes.
 They answer to Editor-in-Chiefs, but this is more of a check-in process.

-- Administration members (Editor-in-Chiefs, Department Chairs, Deputy Chairs) manage their departments and generally make sure that content is completed with respect to deadline goals.
-This is often in addition to their normal department work, so a Writing Department Chair manages the team in addition to writing for the magazine.
+- Administration members (Editor-in-Chief, Managing Editor, and department directors) manage their departments and generally make sure that content is completed with respect to deadline goals.
+This is often in addition to their normal department work, so a Writing Department Director manages the team in addition to writing for the magazine.
 Specific duties vary (see above).

 - Administration may assign themselves additional tasks based on the needs of their staff, community, and products.
 These have included but are not limited to: reformatting deadlines and schedules, updating community rules, developing a new product, finding new ways to share a product.